-The State of Alaska's ratio at June 30, 2018, including state general obligation, and state supported debt service (certificates of participation and lease revenue bonds supported by the general fund), was 4.8% using unrestricted revenue of \$2,424.1 million.
-The School Debt Reimbursement Program represented an additional 4.6% for a total of 9.4%.
-The following table provides a peer group comparison of the debt service ratio of other highly rated states (using fiscal year 2017 information):
+The State of Alaska's ratio at June 30, 2019, including state general obligation, and state supported debt service (certificates of participation and lease revenue bonds supported by the general fund), was 2.2% using unrestricted revenue of \$5,354.6 million.
+The School Debt Reimbursement Program represented an additional 2.0% for a total of 4.2%.